xiaopeng12138/MaiMai-VR/README.md

 Please support your local arcade if you can!

+I'm working on a completely new Version of MaiMai-VR with a new model now.
+This version is currently a little bit messy, so stay turn.

 # Declaimer
 - Please note this project is non-profit and has no affiliation with SEGA.
 - Do not use this in commercial/profitable scenarios.